Google sees Gmail as key to its collaboration plans

 “Bringing Hangouts Chat into the Gmail user experience is a good way for Google to drive greater adoption of Hangouts Chat, blurring the lines between the two applications and reducing the context-switching needed as part of communication workflows,” she said.

-“Right now, Gmail is the main center of gravity for the G Suite portfolio for most users, and so this is a low-friction way to introduce them to the capabilities of Hangouts Chat without leaving the comfort of Gmail,” Ashenden said.
+“Right now, Gmail is the main centre of gravity for the G Suite portfolio for most users, and so this is a low-friction way to introduce them to the capabilities of Hangouts Chat without leaving the comfort of Gmail,” Ashenden said.

 Still, she noted that the integration move also “indicates that there is more they need to do to increase adoption” of the chat tool.